SimHoZebs/personal-site/src/content/blogs/Learn these concepts before building a home server.md

 127.0.0.0.1:3000     <-- port 3000
 ```

 I introduce you: ports.
 These are numbers that follow after an IP address that identifies a process communicating under the IP address.
+If IP addresses are like home addresses, ports are the names assigned to those living in it.
 If you've done any basic web development or opened a Minecraft server, you've probably seen them a lot.

 Many home server services will demand a handful of ports for themselves so you and/or other processes can communicate with each other.
 It is important to know that **only one service may control a port - you can't have multiple containers use the same port!**

 Why is that an issue?
 Well, a lot of services with a web interface ask for port 80 and/or 443, but only one service can have each one.
 To get around this issue, you have to *remap* ports through Docker.

 For example, let's say your movie service is asking for port 5353.
-Remap it to port 8080, and it will think it is accessing `ipaddress:80`, while it actually has access to `ipaddress:8080` in reality.
+Remap it to port 8080, and it will think it is accessing `ipaddress:5353`, while it actually communicates through `ipaddress:8080`.
 This way, you ensure every process has access to a port while having no idea that they've been reassigned.

 You have to be careful with this, though.
-Your movie service could've been asking for port 5353 because its database expects to communicate with it through that port.
+Your movie service could've been asking for port 5353 because it expects to communicate with its database through that port.
 Make sure to remap that port on the database's container's configuration as well so it knows that the port has been changed.

 You'll want to avoid default ports unless you know what you are doing.
 Here are some default ports:
 - 22; this is for SSH.